West German student movement: Political atmosphere

 The Spiegel affair of 1962, in which journalists were arrested and detained for reporting on the strength of the West German military, worried some in West Germany that there was a return of authoritarian government.
-In the fallout of the affair, the suddenly-unpopular Christian Democratic Union formed a political coalition with the Social Democratic Party (SDP), known as the grand coalition.
+In the fallout of the affair, the suddenly-unpopular Christian Democratic Union formed a political coalition with the Social Democratic Party (SPD), known as the grand coalition.

 Critics were disappointed with the parliament's appointment of Kurt Georg Kiesinger as chancellor of West Germany, as he had participated in the Nazi Party during the Nazi regime.

 New political movements

 Social movements grew as younger people became disillusioned with the political establishment, worrying it was reminiscent of Germany's Nazi past.
 West Berlin became a center for these movements since many left leaning people would take residence in West Berlin to avoid the military draft that was in effect in the rest of West Germany.

 These social movements were also becoming popular among the youth of West Germany.
 The movements included the opposition to the United States' involvement in the Vietnam War, opposition to consumer culture, liberation for the third world, and criticisms of middle class moral values.
 Some were embracing communal lifestyles and sexual liberation.
 All these various social movements and the non-parliamentary organizations that hoped to spearhead them, grouped together as the Außerparlamentarische Opposition.
-The more leftist wing of the SDP in the Sozialistischer Deutscher Studentenbund (Socialist German Students Union - SDS) split from the party line and joined the Außerparlamentarische Opposition.
+The more leftist wing of the SDP in the Sozialistischer Deutscher Studentenbund (SDS; Socialist German Students' Union) split from the party line and joined the Außerparlamentarische Opposition.

 In 1965, Rudi Dutschke was elected to the political council of the West Berlin SDS.
 With Michael Vester, SDS vice-president and international secretary, Dutschke imported ideas from the American SDS (Students for a Democratic Society) and New Left, such as direct action and civil disobedience.
 Drawing inspiration from Herbert Marcuse, Dutschke sought to build a coalition of marginalized identity groups to be a vanguard for socialism in Europe.
-Finding that Germany had no population group with revolutionary potential comparable to America's Black Power movement, Dutschke sought to mold Germany's student movements into seeing themselves as an oppressed minority.
+Finding that Germany had no population group with revolutionary potential comparable to America's Black power movement, Dutschke sought to mold Germany's student movements into seeing themselves as an oppressed minority.
 His plan for accomplishing this was to provoke violent confrontations with government authorities.
 He wrote in 1965, "Authorized demonstrations must be guided into illegality.
 Confrontation with state power is essential and must be sought out."